panamixo/testing/Testing.md

 11. To ensure that the short sentences and paragraphs are readable to the end users.

-12.To ensure that the application items are always synchronized according to the user actions.
+12. To ensure that the application items are always synchronized according to the user actions.